Qriva/MonoBehaviourTree/README.md

 **Node Inspector** - Inspector of node selected in Behaviour Tree editor window.

-### Blacboard component
+### Blackboard component
 Component used to provide and manage observable variables.
 To add variable fill the **Key** text field, select it's type and press "Add" button.
 Key is used as identifier to get or set variable value, this can be done by VariableReference or blackboard method: ```public T GetVariable<T>(string key)```.
 Blackboard component displays all available variables in list and allows to set initial value for each of them.
-> **Implementation note:** Changing variable value during playmode will not trigger change listeners.
-Additionally as  variables are components too, displayed values can be not up to date, because unity gui refreshes only when its property change.
-You can force repaint by hovering pointer above component inspector.
+> **Implementation note:** Changing blackboard variables during playmode triggers change listeners, however old and new value  will be the same in this event, because it's called from  `OnValidate`.
+Displayed values are refreshed every half second.

 **Built In variable types:** Bool, Float, Int, Object, Quaternion, String, Transform, Vector2, Vector3.
 If you need to add your own custom type read [Custom Variable section](#custom-variable).